Last Updated: July 15, 2020; 2:06 p.m.

-The outbreak of COVID-19 in Washington State is an active situation that is quickly evolving.
+The outbreak of COVID-19 in Washington State is an active situation that continues to evolve.
 We are monitoring the situation and following the guidance of the U.S. Centers for Disease Control and Prevention (CDC) as well as guidance from Special Olympics International.

 The health and well-being of our athletes is our top priority.
 To help proactively slow the spread of COVID-19, here are the precautions Special Olympics Washington is taking:

-- UPDATED: All practices, Unified league play, regional competitions, and other events involving our athletes are canceled.
-The 2020 State Spring Games (June 5-7) and the 2020 State Summer Games (August 21-23) are canceled.
-Please read our updated statement here.
+- All practices, Unified league play, regional competitions, and other events involving our athletes are canceled.
+The 2020 State Summer Games (August 21-23) are canceled.
+Please read our statement here.